cran/Eunomia/README.md

 Technology
 ==========
-Eunomia is an R package containing a SQLite database.
+Eunomia is an R package providing access to sample datasets at [EunomiaDatasets repository](https://github.com/ohdsi/EunomiaDatasets).

 System Requirements
 ===================
 Requires R. Some of the packages required by Eunomia require Java.

 Installation
 ============